docpuddu/Getting_and_Cleaning_Data/README.md

   Put run_analysis.R in the UCI HAR Dataset folder, then set it as your working directory using setwd()

-  Run source("run_analysis.R"), then it will generate a new "file tidy_step5.txt" in the current working directory.
+  Run source("run_analysis.R"), then it will generate a new file "tidy_step5.txt" in the current working directory.

 ### Dependencies